Thinning the Classrooms Walls through Blogging as Pedagogy

 Talking points

 Welcome!
 Thank you for coming to this session at the 2019 AQPC Conference.
 I’m Alison Crump, Associate Dean, Programs at Marianopolis College in Montreal.
 I’m presenting today with my teacher hat on.
-If you want to know more about me, have a look at here.

 What to expect from this session